Chart Color Schemes

 Residential development activity is lower than average in Harden according to AreaSearch's national comparison of local real estate markets

-Harden has experienced limited development activity with an average of two approvals per year over five years (10 approvals total).
-This low level of development is typical in rural areas where housing needs are modest and construction activity is constrained by local demand and infrastructure capacity.
-It should be noted that due to the small number of approvals, individual projects can significantly impact annual growth statistics.
+Harden experienced limited development activity with an average of three approvals per year over five years (18 total approvals).
+This low level is typical in rural areas due to modest housing needs and construction demand constrained by local factors.
+The small number of approvals can significantly impact annual growth figures.

-Harden has shown significantly less construction activity than the Rest of NSW, with its development pattern also below national averages.
-All new constructions in Harden have been standalone homes, primarily family homes suited for those seeking a rural lifestyle and space.
-As of 2021, there are an estimated 647 people per dwelling approval in Harden, reflecting its quiet, low activity development environment.
-According to the latest AreaSearch quarterly estimate, Harden is projected to add 326 residents by 2041.
+Harden had less construction activity than the Rest of NSW, with levels below national averages.
+All new constructions were standalone homes, favoring family dwellings suited for rural living.
+The area's population density was estimated at 353 people per dwelling approval.
+According to AreaSearch's latest quarterly estimate, Harden is projected to add 226 residents by 2041.

 Frequently Asked Questions - Development